 But, it’s just something I’ve noticed on my own personal plant.
 I find that the leaves can get a bit crinkly sooner than my other pothos plants.
 (Kind of reminds me of a manjula variety, too.)

-I also use any high-quality well-draining houseplant soil for my pothos plants.
+I use any high-quality well-draining houseplant soil for my pothos plants.
 I generally throw in another handful of coco coir or perlite to help enhance drainage as well.

 Because pothos plants in general hail from high-humidity, warm climates, try to get as close to that as possible for your plant.
 However, they do just fine in all normal household temperatures and humidity levels.